-- (a) Cash consists of a petty cash float provided by the Province of Nova Scotia. - (b) Revenue Recognition The Office recognizes professional fee revenues to recover costs for the audits it performs on certain public sector organizations.
-These revenues are accounted for in the period that the audits are conducted. - (c) Harmonized Sales Tax The Office does not record Harmonized Sales Tax (HST) in its financial statements because all HST collected and paid is reimbursed to the Province of Nova Scotia. - (d) Tangible Capital Assets Furniture, equipment, and leasehold improvements with an individual cost greater than or equal to \$500 are capitalized and amortized over their useful lives.
+- (a) Cash consists of a petty cash float provided by the Province of Nova Scotia. - (b) Revenue Recognition The Office recognizes government contributions as expenses are charged against its annual appropriation.

+The Office recognizes professional fee revenues to recover costs for the audits it performs on certain public sector organizations.
+These revenues are accounted for in the period that the audits are conducted.

+- (c) Harmonized Sales Tax The Office does not record Harmonized Sales Tax (HST) in its financial statements because all HST collected and paid is reimbursed to the Province of Nova Scotia. - (d) Tangible Capital Assets Furniture, equipment, and leasehold improvements with an individual cost greater than or equal to \$500 are capitalized and amortized over their useful lives.
 Those assets with a cost less than \$500 are expensed on the Statement of Operations and Accumulated Surplus (Deficit).
 Tangible capital assets are recorded at historical cost less accumulated amortization.